Language: EN

 Creating a namespace in C++

-Creating a namespace in C++ is done by declaring the keyword namespace, followed by the namespace name and a block of braces that contains the definitions of classes and other elements.
+Creating a namespace in C++ is done by declaring the keyword namespace, followed by the namespace name and a block of braces that contains the definitions of the classes and other elements.

 namespace MyNamespace {